DuckDuckG0ose/Northstar/README.md

 ## Features

-- Light/dark mode toggle
+- Softreboot, for when your pc has been running for a while...
-- Live previews
+- Restore points, so you can do stuff you shouldnt...
-- Fullscreen mode
+- Easy-to-use UI
-- Cross platform
+- Dveloped with love <3

 ## Support